 - Follows patterns similar to campaign contributions - Underlines a channel of political influence larger than PAC contributions (> \$1 Billion of political CSR per year).
+See "inluence wheel" by Philip Morris: they kept track of this

 Not all CSR is political, but a share substantial enough to represent a completely new, large channel for money in politics.